- About Us

 When a custodial parent is faced with the decision to move out-of-state with their child, it can interfere with arrangements made with the non-custodial parent, such as parenting time.
 It is for this reason that the custodial parent is not able to take the child out of the state unless the non-custodial parent allows it or the court grants permission for it to happen.

-If you need to request an out-of-state move or you are a non-custodial parent wishing to dispute the request, a Duluth family law attorney from our firm can help you with your move away case.
+If you need to request an out-of-state move or you are a non-custodial parent wishing to dispute the request, a Duluth parental custody relocation attorney from our firm can help you with your move away case.

 The court will give a custodial parent permission to move their child out of the state if the move away is in the best interest of the child.
 This means that a number of factors are evaluated first, such as: